Take Action To Prevent The Flu!

 Does the flu shot increase your risk of getting COVID-19?

-There is no evidence that getting a flu shto increases the risk of getting COVID-19.
+There is no evidence that getting a flu shot increases the risk of getting COVID-19.
 There are many benefits from flu vaccination and preventing flu is always important, but in the context of the COVID-19 pandemic, it’s even more important to do everything possible to reduce illnesses and preserve scarce health care resources.

 Can I get seasonal flu even though I got a flu shot this year?